 Reviewed by Aaron Horn, LMFT

-Stimming behaviors are pervasive in attention-deficit hyperactivity disorder.
+Stimming behaviors tend to be present in attention-deficit hyperactivity disorder.
 Although stimming can be completely harmless in many cases, some instances can present extra challenges for people with ADHD.
 This article will help you learn what you need to know about stimming and how it can be managed.

 What Is Stimming?